GudokVlad-Pilot/airlines/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a829f585-636e-4ed9-8bfe-656ae50143c0/deploy-status)](https://app.netlify.com/projects/titimairlines/deploys)
 ---
 This project was created as a birthday invitation for friends.
+Later the project will be used for organising thematic events and as a template for aircompanies.
 The project is hosted by [Netlify](https://www.netlify.com/).
-Here is the link to the website (in Russian): [TiTim Airlines](https://titimairlines.gudokvlad.com/).
+Here is the link to the website: [TiTim Airlines](https://titimairlines.gudokvlad.com/).

 > [!IMPORTANT]
 > - The app was created for personal non-commercial use.